Thursday, October 31, 2013

 Eric Norelius, a Swede who emigrated to America and became a key figure in the Swedish Lutheran church there, was born 180 years ago today.
 He kept a diary from aged 15 which is considered of minor historical importance.
 Parts of this have been translated into English, but there are no extracts freely available online, just reviews of the published works.

 Norelius was born in Hassela, Helsingia, on 26 October 1833, but migrated to the US in 1850.
 He was trained as a priest at Capital University in Columbus, Ohio, and was ordained in 1855.
-That same year he married Inga Peterson in 1855, and they had five children.
+That same year he married Inga Peterson, and they had five children.
 In 1856, he moved to become pastor of a new Swedish-Lutheran congregation in Vasa, Minnesota, and then Attica, Indiana, for a few years before returning to Vasa.

 In 1860, Norelius was one of the founders of the Augustana Lutheran Synod (which only merged into the Lutheran Church in 1962).
 He was its president from 1874 to 1881 and from 1901 to 1910.
 He is also regarded as the founder of Gustavus Adolphus College.
 In 1892, he was awarded a doctorate in theology.
 Throughout his ministry, he was active in publishing, launching and/or editing a variety of Swedish language publications.
 From 1899 until 1909, he was editor of Tidskrift för svensk evangelisk luthersk kyrkohistoria i Amerika, later called The Augustana Theological Quarterly.